DontCallMeJennay/Now-Playing/README.md

 ## Tools and technologies
 * **Vue and Express** (and also some jQuery left over from a previous version of the project.)
 * **Social media and entertainment services.** YouTube, Twitch.tv, and Steam.
-Also considering Twitter.
+Also considering various social media options.
+* **Gulp.** Yes, it would have been smarter to start out using Vue-CLI and Vuex.
+I tried to incorporate them partway through the project, but I found that instead of using the right tools for the project, I was trying too hard to make the project fit the tools.
+So, maybe next time.

 ### HARD MODE: Create out-of-browser experiences.
  * (?)
 Convert to desktop app with Electron